bartificer/programming-by-stealth/docs/pbs94.md

 ### Two Kinds of Function — *Constructors* & *Instance Functions*

-Regardless of the specific programming language, when defining a class you'll be defining two distinct kinds of function — one or more *constructor functions*, or *constructors*, and an arbitrarily large number of *instance functions*.
+Regardless of the specific programming language, when defining a class you'll be defining two distinct kinds of function — one or more *constructor functions*, or *constructors*, and an arbitrarily number of *instance functions*.

-We know that classes are used to construct objects which are instances of that class. **The function (or functions) a class defines for the purpose of constructing instances are known as *constructor functions*, or more usually, simply *constructors***.
-Some programming languages allow a single class to define arbitrarily many constructors, which others mandate each class define exactly one constructor function.
+We know that classes are used as blueprints for objects that are instances of that class. **The function** (or functions) **a class defines for the purpose of constructing instances is** (or are) **known as *constructor functions*, or simply *constructors***.
+Some programming languages allow a single class to define arbitrarily many constructors, while others only allow classes to define a single constructor function.

 We know that instances of classes encapsulate data and functions. **The functions encapsulated into all instances of a class are known as *instance functions***.
 If a class defines 5 instance functions then every instance of that class will have those five functions encapsulated into it.

 > Those of you familiar with OO theory have probably noticed that I've not mentioned a third kind of function that classes can define — so-called *static functions*.
 That's not an omission, it's a conscious choice I've made in the interest of minimising confusion and focusing tightly on the most important principles.
+We did actually look at static functions on our  first attempt at covering JavaScript classes back in [instalment 48](https://bartificer.net/pbs48).
 {: .aside}

 ### *Type* is just a Synonym for *Class*